llooker/segment_marketing_attribution/_2_configuring_the_database_connection.md

 ## Getting Started

-The database configuration process should follow the same logic as when [Configuring a BigQuery Database](https://docs.looker.com/setup-and-management/database-config/google-bigquery ).
+The database configuration process should follow the same logic as when [Configuring a Snowflake Database](https://docs.looker.com/setup-and-management/database-config/snowflake ).
 Customers can easily reference their warehouse credentials in the Connection tab of their Warehouse settings page:

 Ensure that the **Looker** user has: